B.A./B.S./B.S.E.M. Requirements Archive

 - 2017-18 Catalog

 Programming requirement is now a supporting requirement rather than part of the core.
 The sixth course has been dropped from the Life Sciences emphasis.
-The General/Applied emphasis has been renamed: Applied emphasis (pending approval from curricular affairs).
+The General/Applied emphasis has been renamed: Applied emphasis.
 For the Computer Science, Economics/Business, Applied, and Probability and Statistics emphases with a flexible fifth course, a list of pre-approved courses has been added; students may select from the list without specific approval submitted from their math faculty advisors (to select a course not on the pre-approved list, math faculty advisor approval is required).
 In the Education emphasis, SERP 400 has replaced SERP 301B, at the request of the College of Education.

 - 2016-17 Catalog